-Alex Huddleston, Operations Director, is a composer currently based out of Buffalo, New York.
+Alex Huddleston, Managing Director for Sotto Voce productions, is a composer currently based out of Buffalo, New York.
 His music seeks to occupy a liminal space in which serendipitous relationships emerge and collapse in a play of familiarity and otherness.
 Centered on themes of alienation, sorrow, anxiety, schizophrenia, and fear, while functioning through polyvocal durations, his work embodies a singular affect – there is too much and too little, it is too fast and too slow, it is elegant and awkward, it makes too much sense and makes no sense.
 He is pursuing his doctorate in Composition at SUNY Buffalo where he Studies with David Felder.
 Additional instructors include Martin Iddon, Steven Takasugi, Pierluigi Billone, and Joshua Fineberg.
 His music has been performed in the United States and Europe and he has participated in many contemporary music festivals, including Composit, SICPP, and Darmstadt.
 He has collaborated with the Arditti Quartet, the JACK Quartet, the Mivos Quartet, Ensemble Mise-En, percussionist Christian Smith, vocalist Jessie Downs, and the Sotto Voce Vocal Collective.